Thomas Kellein: Kunsthalle Basel, 1988–1996

+Kunsthalle Bielefeld, 1996–2010

 From 1996 to 2010, Kellein served as Director of the Kunsthalle Bielefeld, turning the municipal Art Museum into a nonprofit operating company.
-In Bielefeld he curated exhibitions by Alvar and Aino Alto, Vanessa Beecroft, Louise Bourgeois, George Condo, Paul Delvaux, Fang Lijun, Caspar David Friedrich, Adam Fuss, Donald Judd, Ilya and Emilia Kabakov, Jeff Koons, Henri Laurens, Robert Longo, Kasimir Malevich, Yoko Ono, Pablo Picasso, Rirkit Tiravanija and Not Vital.
+In Bielefeld he curated solo exhibitions by Alvar and Aino Alto, Vanessa Beecroft, Louise Bourgeois, George Condo, Paul Delvaux, Fang Lijun, Caspar David Friedrich, Adam Fuss, Donald Judd (which later travelled to the Menil Collection), Ilya and Emilia Kabakov, Jeff Koons, Henri Laurens, Robert Longo, Kasimir Malevich, Yoko Ono, Pablo Picasso, Rirkit Tiravanija and Not Vital.
 Among his thematic projects were “1937: Perfection and Destruction,” “1968: The Great Innocence,” and “The 80s Revisited: The Bischofberger Collection.”
 Many publications related to the listed exhibitions, including the ones in Basel, were issued by well-known German publishing houses.
 There were a large number of English publications as well.

 In 1997 Kellein initiated the state-sponsored project “Garden Landscape OstWestfalenLippe” in public and private gardens and parks of the region.
 From 2000 to 2010 the project involved up to six different spatial installations a year.
 Among the participating gardeners and artists were Georg Baselitz, Gilles Clément, George Condo, Richard Deacon, Olafur Eliasson, Jenny Holzer, Ilya and Emilia Kabakov, Anish Kapoor, Jonathan Meese, Christiane Möbus, Piet Oudolf, Tobias Rehberger, Thomas Schütte, Martha Schwartz, Yutaka Sone and Jan Vercruysse.
 Several of the spatial installations, such as those by Jenny Holzer in the palace grounds of Reder, are accessible as permanent installations.
 In the Gräflicher Park Bad Driburg, the “Piet Oudolf Garden” has been open to the public since 2009.

+In 2003, Kellein chaired the jury that awarded the Museum Ludwig's Wolfgang Hahn Prize to Niele Toroni.

+Later career

-From 2011 until 2012, he served as Director of the Chinati Foundation in Marfa, Texas.
-The 340-acre estate comprises more than thirty buildings, which the American sculptor Donald Judd (1928-1994), through grants since 1979 from the Dia Art Foundation, filled with art installations to found his own museum.
-H With the help of the architectural firm of Zwimpfer Partner, Kellein had invited Donald Judd to Basel in 1991, where the sculptor developed the design of the façade of the Bahnhof Ost railroad station.
+From 2011 until 2012, Kellein served as Director of the Chinati Foundation in Marfa, Texas.
+The 340-acre estate comprises more than thirty buildings, which the American sculptor Donald Judd (1928–1994), through grants since 1979 from the Dia Art Foundation, filled with art installations to found his own museum.
+After just 15 months, Kellein resigned from his position as director; he continued to serve as a consultant for another six months.

 From 2012 to 2013 Kellein was an independent art advisor.
 Starting in 2013, he was Director of Art Consult at Bergos Berenberg AG in Zurich, a Swiss private bank.
 In 2015, Kellein gave testimony in the court case connected to Berenberg Art Advice (a now dissolved subsidiary of the private Berenberg Bank), because his former co-worker, art dealer Helge Achenbach was accused of defrauding customers through hidden premiums.

 Publications

-A list of select exhibition catalogues and book publications, in descending order by year of publish.
+A list of select exhibition catalogues and book publications, in descending order by year of publishing.